GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data-via-recursive-queries/en.md

 # Updating large sets of data via recursive queries

+The GraphQL query below executes itself recursively, with the goal of executing a single GraphQL query in stages, each stage affecting a handful of resources only, as to not overload the system all at once.

-The GraphQL query below executes itself recursively.
-When first invoked, it divides the total number of resources to update into segments (calculated using the provided `$limit` variable), and executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time.
+When first invoked, the GraphQL query divides the total number of resources to update into segments (calculated using the provided `$limit` variable), and executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time.
 Once all resources have been updated, the execution of the GraphQL query reaches the end.

 ```graphql
 query ExportExecute(